KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ## Intro

+I began attending tech conferences in 2017, and they have been incredibly beneficial to my career.
+In the early days, I had a shoestring budget, and would often apply for financial aid.
+The combination of Southwest's Wanna Get Away tickets and flexible travel credit policy enabled me to attend many conferences with less stress.

 ![](southwest-headquarters-tour-2026/group-pic.jpg)
+Our superfan tour group!
 Our sweet host Carlye Thornton is the second from the left.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>